The Wackiest Ship in the Army (film): Plot

 In 1943, U.S. Navy Lieutenant Rip Crandall, an expert yachtsman in civilian life, is based at Townsville, in Australia.
 He is surprised to be assigned command of a sailing ship, the USS Echo, a unique ship in the Pacific Fleet.
 The only crew member who knows how to work a ship with sails is eager young Ensign Tommy Hanson, who cost Crandall a yacht race with a mistake before the war.

-Crandall tries to refuse this dubious command, but Hanson and Crandall's former sailing buddy Lieutenant commander Vandewater wear down his resistance.
+Crandall tries to refuse this dubious command but Lieutenant commander Vandewater, Hanson and Crandall's former sailing buddy, wears down his resistance.
 Vandewater points out Crandall's poor fitness report and advises that, if he doesn't take this command, he will never get another.
 Hanson takes Crandall out drinking with some of the men so he will bond with them and feel guilty about abandoning them.

 The Echo barely makes it out of the harbor, sailing straight into a storm.
 It arrives at Port Moresby, New Guinea, after accidentally sailing into a minefield.
 Crandall is supposed to train a replacement to deliver a coastwatcher named Patterson to a location only a shallow-draft vessel can reach.
 However, the replacement strikes Crandall as stiff-necked and unqualified to handle this kind of mission, so he takes the ship out under his own command.

 Making the crossing with both ship and crew disguised as a native trading vessel, Crandall and his crew are spotted and photographed by a Japanese spotter plane.
 While most of the men are ashore escorting Patterson, a Japanese force from a passing warship boards the boat, capturing Crandall and the skeleton crew; when the landing party returns, they are also apprehended.

-Crandall manages to rally his men to take the ship back.
+Crandall rallys his men to take the ship back.
 He is wounded and Hanson is faced with the decision of whether to radio a warning about the fleet, even though that will give away their position to guns on shore.
 He sends the warning and the decision is made to abandon ship, as the guns open fire on the Echo and destroy her.

-The crew survives to be rescued and, for their role in helping to win the Battle of the Bismarck Sea, Crandall is given command of a modern destroyer whilst Hanson gains command of a sub chaser.
+The crew survives to be rescued and, for their role in helping to win the Battle of the Bismarck Sea, Crandall is given command of a modern destroyer while Hanson gains command of a sub chaser.